RJohns-DA/Data-Analysis-Portfolio/README.md

 ### Trained in:

 - **Excel and data basics**: Manipulating, transforming and cleaning datasets in Excel, as well as creating PivotTables amd PivotCharts with interactive slicers.
 [View My Excel Projects Here](/Excel.md)
 - **Python via Google Colab**: Using Python code and NumPy to perform logic functions, Pandas for manipulation of dataframes and CSV files, and Matplotlib and Seaborn for Data Visualisation.
+[View My Python Projects Here](/Python.md)
 - **SQL / MySQL Workbench**: Creation and management of an SQL Database through Workbench, as well as running queries and transformations of data using SQL code.
+[View My SQL Projects Here](/SQL.md)
 - **Tableau / Power BI dashboards**: Creating Visualisation of queries to answer questions about the data in a concise, easy to understand format.
+[View My Tableau Projects Here](/Tableau.md) or [My Power Bi Projects here](/PowerBi.md)

  ---